svyoung/healthrise-test/README.md

 - Multi-user collaboration with live updates via WebSockets.
 - Role-based access control.
 - Full-text search and advanced filtering for tasks and users

+## Testing
+I was only able to add one test `backend/src/routes/tasks.test.js` covering the majority of the API